Vietnamese Chicken and Bamboo Noodle Soup - Bun Mang Ga

 Bring a large pot of water with a tablespoon of salt to the boil then add thin rice vermicelli and boil on high for 7-8 mins then strain and pour into a large bowl of cold water.
 Portion out in serving sized bundles immediately into a colander to prevent noodles from sticking together.

 To serve, in a large bowl place one bundle of noodles, shredded chicken, a small handful of bean sprouts then pour over enough bamboo broth to cover.
-Garnish with dried shallots, coriander, spring onions (green part), sliced red chillies and cracked white pepper.
+Garnish with dried shallots, coriander leaves, spring onions (green part), sliced red chillies, cracked white pepper, perilla leaves and Vietnamese mint/mint.
 Finish with a gentle squeeze of lime.
-Add additional fish sauce to flavour if required..
+Add additional fish sauce to flavour if required.

 If there is leftover stock, store in the fridge over the next few days and boil additional noodles as required.
 Alternatively keep in the freezer for up to 3 months.